kubevirt/kubevirt/cluster-up/cluster/kind-k8s-sriov-1.17.0/README.md

 The user can list the PFs that should not be allocated to the current cluster, keeping in mind that at least one (or 2 in case of migration), should not be listed, so they would be allocated for the current cluster.
 Note: another reason to blacklist a PF, is in case its has a defect or should be kept for other operations (for example sniffing).
+- Clusters should be created one by another and not in parallel (to avoid races over SRIOV PF's).
 - The cluster names must be different.
 This can be achieved by setting `export CLUSTER_NAME=sriov2` on the 2nd cluster.
 The default `CLUSTER_NAME` is `sriov`.